dkrajzew/tempo120/README.md

 ## v0.6.0 (to come)

 * added tires to disallow cheating
-* patched the engine noise
+* patched the engine noise (repeating, volume in dependence to speed)
 * some smaller improvements

 # Notes